mattjurenka/vinkiewebsite/README.md

 9. Add the unchanged files to git: `git add .`
 10. Commit `git add . -m "your change message"`
 11. Push: `git push`.
 This will trigger a build and the changes will soon be available at [https://vinkiewebsite.pages.dev/](https://vinkiewebsite.pages.dev/)

+Vinkie Steps:

+Sign on Tasks:
+1. "git reset --hard && git pull" in terminal
+2. "npm install" in terminal

+Making Changes:
+page.tsx is the main page.
+Upload thumbnail to upload thing.
+Copy link and paste it where it needs to go.
+Then change the actual page that is labeled with the name.

+Sign off Tasks:
+1. "npm run build" in terminal
+2. "git add ." in terminal